 Following your visit to Novelda, you will travel the short distance to the Bodega Heretat de Cesilia.
 Upon arrival, you will have a guided visit of the wine cellar which begins in front of the main facade of the Bodega's rustic house.
 Included is a short introduction to the history of the wine cellar.
 Within the building itself you will be able to see the old machinery once used for wine-making and its evolution up until the present day.
 Here, you will also learn about the wine-making process - from the receiving of the grapes, all the way through the actual processing it goes through before being bottled and labeled.
 At the end of your guided tour, you will be invited to taste a glass of one of the wines produced here before it's time to re-join your coach and travel back to the ship.

-Please note: This tour includes approximately 90-minutes of moderate walking/standing, plus any walking at the guests' discretion during free time.
-There are steps and steep cobblestone inclines to negotiate during the tour.
+Please note: his tour includes approximately 2 1/2 hours of moderate walking/standing.
+There are steps and cobblestone surfaces to negotiate, as well as a steep incline at Santa María Magdalena.
 The tour is not available to wheelchair guests and those guests with mobility concerns are cautioned to evaluate their personal level of stamina and ability.
 Weather appropriate clothing; a hat; sunglasses and flat, comfortable walking shoes are suggested.
+The minimum age to participate in the wine tasting is 18 years old.
+If there is an event taking place at the Cathedral, and inside visit will not be permitted.
 The order of the sites viewed or visited may vary.